 Magazine Submission Guidelines

 When we are open for submissions, please submit your unpublished short story (no longer than 3,500 words, no minimum) as a WORD document with your NAME and the TITLE OF THE STORY at the top of the document to Rebecca Parfitt: email@example.com by midnight on the 25th of January.
-Please also include a short bio and covering letter, and let us know if you are a subscriber or Patreon supporter too (please read the specifications on Patreon for eligibility) .
+Please also include a short bio and covering letter, and let us know if you are a subscriber or Patreon supporter too (please read the specifications on Patreon for eligibility).
 Please note: we do check our records.
 We understand that not everybody can afford a subscription and we don’t mind if you are a subscriber or not but please don’t tell us you are when you aren’t.
 Writers may submit ONE story per submission window.
 PLEASE DO NOT RESUBMIT PREVIOUSLY REJECTED WORK UNLESS YOU HAVE BEEN EXPLICITLY INVITED TO DO SO BY THE EDITOR.
 PREVIOUSLY REJECTED WORK WILL NOT BE READ AGAIN.
 INSTEAD, SEND US SOMETHING NEW!

 I wish I didn’t have to state the following but a ‘choice’ selection from previous submissions tell me I do so I am: Please do not address me as Sir or Sirs.
 I am a woman and my name is written clearly above.
 Please do not submit anything that graphically depicts sexual abuse, animal abuse, rape, gratuitous torture and gore.
 Erotic horror does not belong here either.

 Instead, please send: psychological horror, quiet horror, folk horror, hauntings, ghost stories and the darkness of the human mind.
 And anything with a strange or macabre bent.
 Be as imaginative as possible.
 Subvert the ordinary.
-Your mind can take you anywhere and I always want a story to take me to an unfamiliar place.
+Your mind can take you anywhere and we always want a story to take us to an unfamiliar place.

 If you are still unsure what we like, buy a copy of the magazine.